ejlp12/jboss_dv_row_filter_example/README.md

 # Row filter example:

 This is a project that shows row filter capability of JBoss Data Virtualization (Teiid).
 I'm using JDV 6.2 when creating this project.

+Use case:
+User will only get list of city that match with his group.
+Let say Unyil is in group A then if user unyil query to table GROUPCITYMAP he will only get all the cities where the groupname is A even though he execute a query without adding any WHERE clause.

-Start database, create table and insert sample data:
+Following is a script for starting database, create table and insert sample data into H2 database (embedded in JBoss EAP):

 ```